tobek/laminae/notes.md

         - The Kiln
         - The Kinesis*
         - The Knell*
-        - The Knot*
         - The Knuckle
         - The Kylix (greek: "elegant cup or vase for drinking", latin calix, from whence Chalice)
         - The Lacuna* (unfilled space or interval, gap)
         - The Lambent (glowing/gleaming/flickering with soft radiance)
         - The Lattice
-        - The Ligate* (tie up or close off in surgery, or join in biochem)
+        - The Ligate (tie up or close off in surgery, or join in biochem)
+        - The Ligature*
         - The Loom
         - The Macula* (center of retina, keenest vision)
         - The Manacle